reinvanoyen/aegis/README.md

 ### Contributing

 Feel free to contribute to Aegis, any help is greatly appreciated.
-Please keep your coding style compatible with [PSR-2](http://www.php-fig.org/psr/psr-2/).
+Please keep your coding style compatible with [PSR-2](http://www.php-fig.org/psr/psr-2/) and back your code with unit tests.

 ### License
 Aegis is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).